demisto/content/Packs/PAN-OS/README.md

 - Manage External Dynamic Lists (EDLs).

 As part of this pack, you will get several playbooks to facilitate your workflows.
-### Pack Contributors:

----
- - Adam Baumeister
- - Adam Burt

-Contributions are welcome and appreciated.
-For more info, visit our [Contribution Guide](https://xsoar.pan.dev/docs/contributing/contributing).